Does Working Out in the Morning Speed Up Metabolism?

 Exercise and Metabolism

 Exercising at any time of day will speed up your metabolism, and it will stay elevated for a while after you stop exercising.
 A morning workout may help you burn a few more calories early on, but your morning metabolic boost will gradually fade.
-On the other hand, a regular resistance training program performed at a time of day that best suits you will maximize lean body mass, giving you a bigger metabolic engine that burns more calories all day long.
+On the other hand, a regular resistance training program performed at a time of day that best suits you will maximize lean body mass, increasing your metabolism so you burn more calories all day long.

 Your Body's Natural Rhythms